builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 Knowing where is more important than how

 - Don't memorize patterns, memorize when to use them
-- Patterns play nicely with each other
+- Patterns play nicely with each other (pattern composition)

 Getting comfortable with patterns

+(forward-facing, active users)

+- Finding a common interface
+(n-1, IEnumerable, Func vs Action)

-- Creational Patterns Overview
+- Creational Patterns Overview (your di framework does it)
-- Structural Patterns Overview
+- Structural Patterns Overview (more architecture)
 - Behavior Patterns Overview
+- Command (Common interface, introduce first, common interface)
 - Builder Pattern (Dapper, SQL query, Predicates)
 - Chain of Responsibility (Complex processes, service call chain)
-- Command (Common interface)
 - Mediator (Service SRP)
 - Observer (Conditional replacement)
 - Strategy (Conditional replacement)